Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

-Child's Play is a 2019 horror film directed by Lars Klevberg and written by Tyler Burton Smith, serving as a remake and reboot of the 1988 film of the same title it is the first film featuring Chucky produced without the involvement of creator Don Mancini or actor Brad Dourif.
-The film stars Gabriel Bateman, Aubrey Plaza, and Brian Tyree Henry, with Mark Hamill as the voice of Chucky,
+Child's Play is a 2019 horror film directed by Lars Klevberg and written by Tyler Burton Smith, serving as a remake and reboot of the 1988 film of the same title.
+It is the first film featuring Chucky produced without the involvement of creator Don Mancini or actor Brad Dourif.
+The film stars Gabriel Bateman, Aubrey Plaza, and Brian Tyree Henry, with Mark Hamill as the voice of Chucky.

 After moving to a new city, young Andy Barclay receives a special present from his mother—a seemingly innocent Buddi doll that becomes his best friend.
 When the doll suddenly takes on a life of its own, Andy unites with other neighborhood children to stop the sinister toy from wreaking bloody havoc.

 Child's Play is the remake of the 1988 horror cult classic.
 Going into this film, my expectations were very low.
-The original film was great, it was flawed but it was still great.
+The original film was great—it was flawed but it was still great.
 However, we then got Bride and Seed of Chucky, which I really did not like.

 So going into the film, I really didn't know what they were going to do with it.
-They could've went for more of a comedy route, or a darker version of the original film.
+They could've gone for more of a comedy route, or a darker version of the original film.
 One thing the original did great was balance the comedy and horror, which is something that most of the sequels failed at.

 So going into this film, there was a lot of mystery behind what it could be, but after seeing the film, I can honestly say I really enjoyed it.
 It definitely had its fair share of problems, but overall it was far better than I expected.

 The film was a lot funnier than I thought it would be.
 I thought the first act set the film up nicely and really set the mood.
 This was a very lighthearted film that managed to be very fun to watch, while also being serious enough to make those horror elements effective.